-If you've never fitted dolls house lighting before it can seem like a daunting task, but it's probably easier than you think and hobbyists can generally complete the task relatively easily and safely without any specialist knowledge.
+If you've never installed dolls house lighting before it may seem like a daunting task, but it's probably easier than you think and hobbyists can generally complete the task relatively easily and safely without any specialist knowledge.
 Dolls house lights make a very attractive addition to any dolls house, creating lighter rooms and a warm 'lived in' glow so it's well worth doing.
-The main exception is young children's dolls houses where more delicate lighting components could become damaged through play although lights can always be added to the dolls house later when the child is older.
+The main exception is young children's dolls houses where some more delicate types light fittings could become damaged through play although lights can always be added later.

-It is important to to plan your lighting and wiring during the early stages of a dolls house project and do the necessary preparation early, before you start to build and decorate the dolls house, so you can ensure the dolls house wiring is completely hidden from view when the it is finished.
+It is important to to plan your lighting and wiring during the early stages of a dolls house project and do the necessary preparation work before you start to build and decorate the dolls house, so you can ensure the dolls house wiring is completely hidden from view when the it is finished.

 Dolls House Battery Lights vs Wired 12V Lights

 A recent development in dolls house lighting is the introduction of LED battery dolls house lights.
 These lights need no wiring as they have their own replaceable 3V battery so they can simply be positioned wherever required in the house and switched on and off when required.
 Ceiling lights are generally attached using disc magnets so they can easily be removed and replaced.
-This offers obvious advantages over wired lights, but there are disadvantages too.
-For example, each LED battery light will need to be switched on and off individually which may be fiddly and inconvenient in a large dolls house whereas wired lights are generally controlled by a single master switch or optional individual switches.
+This offers obvious advantages over wired lights, but there are also disadvantages.
+For example, each LED battery light will need to be switched on and off individually which can be fiddly and inconvenient in a large dolls house with many lights whereas wired lights are generally controlled by a single master switch or optional individual switches.
 Also the batteries will require replacement from time to time although with low power LED bulbs the batteries can last for many hours.
-LED lights are a popular choice in smaller dolls houses or where wiring access is difficult.
-Whatever your preference it's worth giving this option careful consideration before proceeding.
+LED lights are a popular choice in smaller dolls houses or in places where wiring access is difficult.
+Whatever your preference it's worth giving this option careful consideration at the start of a project.

 Dolls House Wiring Methods